yoe/SReview/docs/components.md

 Two versions exist here too, but they are very similar.

-No genericized version of this script exists, yet.
+The genericized version of this script is only able to run a few commands, but you can easily write your own version if needs be...

 # Examples